How Does Cancer Begin?

-Cancer develops when the body’s normal control mechanism stops working.
+Cancer develops when the body’s standard control mechanism stops working.
 Under healthy conditions, new cells form and replace old cells that wear out or have become damaged.

-Cancer begins to form when old cells do not die and instead grow out of control, forming new, abnormal cells.
-These extra cells may form a mass of tissue, called a tumor.
-Some cancers, such as leukemia do not form tumors.
+Cancer begins to form when old cells do not die and grow out of control, creating new, abnormal cells.
+These extra cells may form a mass of tissue called a tumor.
+Some cancers, such as leukemia, do not form tumors.

-As a cancerous tumor grows, the bloodstream or lymphatic system may carry cancer cells to other parts of the body.
+As a cancerous tumor grows, the bloodstream or lymphatic system may carry cancer cells to other body parts.
 During this process, known as metastasis, the cancer cells grow and may develop into new tumors.
-The most common sites of metastasis are the bones, brain, liver and lungs.
+The most common sites of metastasis are the bones, brain, liver, and lungs.

 Cancer is not just one disease, but rather a group of more than 100 different diseases that is caused by the uncontrolled growth of abnormal cells in the body.

-In this section, you will find tips to lower your risk of cancer, as well as information on various screenings that help catch cancer at its earliest stages when it’s most treatable.
+In this section, you will find tips to lower your risk of cancer and information on various screenings that help catch cancer at its earliest stages when it’s most treatable.